redsan1312/redsan_savcecar/README.md

 ## English

-This script is designed for use with the ESX framework in FiveM.
+This script is designed for use with the ESX Legacy (with oxmysql) framework in FiveM.
 It allows server administrators to manage vehicles with two main commands: `givecar` and `savecar`.

 ### Features